ebi-uniprot/biojs-vis-pinpad/README.md

 {
   ordering: [] //array of strings
   , options: {
-    el: object //the component will be add to it
+    el: object //this component will be append to it
-    , width: number //in pixels or percentage
-    , height: number //in pixels of percentage
-    , highlightColor: color //used to highlight the most recently pinned element, shade effect }
+    , height: number //in pixels of percentage, 500px by default , width: number //in pixels or percentage, 250px by default , highlightColor: color //used to highlight the most recently pinned element with a shade effect, green by default }
   , toPin: object //element to pin, see description below }